Please enable JavaScript to view this site.

 Other class

 Point class(es) used as reference class(es).
-This is only active if Distance is set to Another class.
+This is active only if Distance is set to Another class.

 Max distance

 Maximum distance between a point and reference points in another class.
 The distance value is not stored for a point if it is larger than the given maximum value.
-This is only active if Distance is set to Another class or Another line.
+This is active only if Distance is set to Another class or Another line.

 Skip single line xy locations

 If on, distance to the other line is calculated only if several points on the other line appear within the Search radius.
 Helps to reduce the effect of noise points.
-This is only active if Distance is set to Another line.
+This is active only if Distance is set to Another line.

 Wire levels

 Number(s) of CAD file level(s) on which powerline wires are drawn.
 Several level number can be separated by comma, a range of level numbers can be defined by a minus sign, for example 10,14,22 or 3-5.
-This is only active if Distance is set to Wires.
+This is active only if Distance is set to Wires.

 Find using